orblivion/orblivion/README.md

 * My [LinkedIn](https://www.linkedin.com/in/danielkrol/)
 * My [resume](https://danielkrol.com/resume/) (which has my email address)

-I've been a Node.js, Go, and Pyhton developer by trade.
+I've been a Node.js, Go, and Python developer by trade.
 I'm also a big fan of Haskell, which you'll see below among my peronal projects.
 I've also dipped into some Rust, which I've also included.

 # Table Of Contents